apache/flink/docs/tutorials/etl.md

 ### (Implicit) State

 This is the first example in these tutorials that involves stateful streaming.
-Though the state is being handled transparently, Flink is having to keep track of the maximum duration for each distinct key.
+Though the state is being handled transparently, Flink has to keep track of the maximum duration for each distinct key.

 Whenever state gets involved in your application, you should think about how large the state might become.
 Whenever the key space is unbounded, then so is the amount of state Flink will need.

-When working with streams it generally makes more sense to think in terms of aggregations over finite windows, rather than over the entire stream.
+When working with streams, it generally makes more sense to think in terms of aggregations over finite windows, rather than over the entire stream.

 ### `reduce()` and other aggregators